-Human race is richly blessed with assorted edible medicinal and herbal plants that are very protective against diseases as well as effective in promoting our well being.
+The human race is richly blessed with assorted edible medicinal and herbal plants that are very protective against diseases as well as effective in promoting our well-being.
 Numerous plants, vegetables and herbs being consumed by human beings have been found to be richly endowed with essential vitamins, polyphenols and minerals that are useful in promoting our health.

 Benefits of Salad Burnet (Sanguisorba Minor)